ramellose/massoc/README.md

 A platform for inference and analysis of microbial association networks.
 V0.1.0.

+Currently, the following features are available:
+* Preprocessing of count files for network inference
+* Clustering + splitting files by sample properties
+* Batch network inference
+* Network + BIOM file storage in a graph database
+* Multi-network logic operations
+* Taxonomy-dependent edge agglomeration
+More features are currently under construction.

+Welcome to <i>massoc</i>!
+Contact the author at lisa.rottjers (at) kuleuven.be.
+Your feedback is much appreciated!
+Currently, you are using massoc 0.1.
+This version is still in early alpha.
+Encountering bugs is highly likely!

 ## Getting Started

 To run <i>massoc</i>, you only need to run the appropriate executable for your platform.